Definition of Indirect Tax

 - Indirect taxes require payment at the point of incidence, thus making it closer to the consumer of the goods and services.

-- Indirect taxes are termed as being regressive in nature as subsistence goods may attract the same taxes from the rich and the poor.
+- Indirect taxes are termed regressive in nature as subsistence goods may attract the same taxes from the rich and the poor.

 - Indirect tax is paid to the government through the intermediaries

-- Indirect taxes have greater coverage in the society as compared to the direct taxes
+- Indirect taxes have greater coverage in society as compared to the direct taxes

 Examples of Indirect Tax

 Suppose Mr. Harry wants to buy an interesting collection of books to read, priced at $400.
 Mr. Harry sees the break-up, which includes a sales tax of $30.
 The tax roughly amounts to 8% of the book’s final cost before selling.
-Harry understands that this cost has already been taken care of by the seller and passed on to Harry, the end-user.
+Harry understands that this cost has already been handled by the seller and passed on to Harry, the end user.

 Remember that the tax may be imposed on different value chain points but is passed on to the end-user, Mr. Harry.